KhronosGroup/glTF/README.md

 - The JSON format references the buffers as opaque typed arrays.
 - The binary format provides opportunities for better data compression.

+More details about the format in the [wiki](https://github.com/KhronosGroup/collada2json/wiki/WebGLTF)

 Watch the GitHub issues tracker for updates on the status of these features.

 #### What's provided in this repository: